Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 3: Benchmarking Security, Safety, and Utility of Agents with Symbolic Guardrails

-\textbf{Relying on models alone to enforce safety and security requirements is dangerous.} Even without adversarial attackers, agents frequently violate safety and security requirements that are explicitly stated in the system prompt.
-Stronger models make fewer mistakes, and future models with larger context windows and better instruction following may reduce these errors further, but such easily preventable failures still create unnecessary risk.
-Dedicated neural guardrails can likely reduce many of these errors substantially, but they add nontrivial runtime cost and still leave residual risk.
-In adversarial settings, for example, through prompt injection that causes a model to offer compensation improperly or prescribe the wrong medication, deploying such agents may become entirely infeasible.
-Although not all desirable safety and security properties can be enforced symbolically, practitioners in high-assurance business settings should assess whether the most important requirements can be specified and enforced this way, and then use neural guardrails for the remaining critical requirements as part of a deliberate risk assessment.
+\textbf{Relying on models alone to enforce security and safety requirements is risky.} Even without adversarial users, agents frequently violate security and safety requirements stated explicitly in the system prompt.
+Stronger models make fewer mistakes, and future models with larger context windows and better instruction following may reduce these errors further, but easily preventable failures still create unnecessary risk.
+Dedicated neural guardrails can likely reduce many of these errors, but add non-trivial runtime cost and still leave residual risk.
+In adversarial settings, for example, prompt injection that causes a model to offer compensation improperly or prescribe the wrong medication, deploying such agents may become too risky to be feasible.
+Although not all desirable security and safety properties can be enforced symbolically, practitioners in high-assurance commercial settings should assess whether the most important requirements can be specified and enforced this way, then use neural guardrails for the remaining critical requirements as part of a deliberate risk assessment.

-\textbf{Safety and utility are not necessarily a trade-off.} Intuitively, guardrails may seem to constrain model flexibility, but our results suggest that they can also help the model explore the space of safe solutions more effectively.
-Examining the agent interactions points to a possible explanation: when a symbolic guardrail blocks an unsafe action, it prevents the agent from terminating with an incorrect result and provides useful feedback through an error message explaining why the action failed, why it was considered unsafe, and which policy requirement it violated.
-The agent can then use this feedback to adjust its subsequent actions, retry with a safer alternative, and often complete the task successfully.
+\textbf{Security, safety, and utility are not necessarily a trade-off.} Intuitively, guardrails seem to constrain agent flexibility, but our results suggest they actually help the model explore safe solutions more effectively.
+By inspecting the agent-interaction traces, we provide a possible explanation: when a symbolic guardrail blocks an unsafe action, it prevents the agent from terminating incorrectly and returns an error message explaining why the action failed, why it was insecure or unsafe, and which requirement it violated.
+The agent can then use this feedback to adjust, retry with a safer alternative, and often complete the task successfully.